The Nutcracker and the Mouse King

-"The Nutcracker and the Mouse King" (Nussknacker und Mausekönig) is a literary fairy tale from 1816 by the Prussian author E. T. A. Hoffmann, in which a young girl's favorite Christmas toy, the Nutcracker, comes alive and, after defeating the evil Mouse King in battle, whisks her away to a magical kingdom populated by dolls.
-The story was originally published in Berlin in German as part of the collection Kinder-Märchen (Children's Stories) by In der Realschulbuchhandlung.
+"The Nutcracker and the Mouse King" (Nussknacker und Mausekönig), also simply known as "The Nutcracker", is a literary fairy tale from 1816 by the German author E. T. A. Hoffmann, in which a young girl's favorite Christmas toy, the Nutcracker, comes alive and, after defeating the evil Mouse King in battle, whisks her away to a magical kingdom populated by dolls.
+The story was originally published in Berlin in German as part of the collection Kinder-Mährchen ("children's stories"), while being written in a novel-styled format.

 In 1892, the Russian composer Pyotr Ilyich Tchaikovsky and choreographers Marius Petipa and Lev Ivanov turned Alexandre Dumas's adaptation of the story into the ballet The Nutcracker.

 Summary

 On Christmas Eve, at the Stahlbaum house, Marie and her siblings receive several gifts.
 Their godfather, Drosselmeier (Droßelmeier), a supreme court justice, clockmaker and inventor, gifts them a clockwork castle with mechanical people moving around inside.
 However, they quickly tire of it.
 Marie notices a nutcracker, and asks who he belongs to.
 Her father says that he belongs to all of them, but since she is so fond of him, she will be his special caretaker.
 The siblings pass him amongst themselves, cracking nuts, until Marie's brother, Fritz, tries to crack one that is too big and hard, and the nutcracker's jaw breaks.
 Marie, upset, bandages him with a ribbon from her dress.

 When it is time for bed, the children put their Christmas gifts away in the cabinet where they keep their toys.
 Marie begs to stay up with the nutcracker a while longer and is allowed to do so.
 She tells him that Drosselmeier will fix his jaw.
 At this, his face seems to scowl and his eyes flash.
 She is frightened, but decides it was her imagination.

 The grandfather clock begins to chime, and Marie believes that she sees Drosselmeier sitting on top of it, preventing it from striking.
 Mice begin to come out from beneath the floorboards, including the seven-headed Mouse King.
 The dolls in the toy cabinet come alive, the nutcracker taking command and leading them into battle after putting Marie's ribbon on.
 They are overwhelmed by the mice.
 Marie, seeing the nutcracker about to be taken prisoner, throws her slipper at the Mouse King.
 She then faints into the toy cabinet's glass door, cutting her arm badly.

 Marie wakes up in her bed the next morning with her arm bandaged and tries to tell her parents what happened the previous night, but they do not believe her.
 Days later, Drosselmeier arrives with the nutcracker, whose jaw has been fixed, and tells Marie the story of Princess Pirlipat and Madam Mouserinks, known as the Queen of the Mice, which explains how nutcrackers came to be and why they look the way they do.